 Tom Kelly: Having implemented SAP, what would the needs and priorities be for the future of the ongoing management of SAP at Kayser-Roth?

-Marcello Donato: One of our main priorities at that time, which still hold valid, is the simplification of the Kayser-Roth system landscape.
+Marcello Donato (Kayser-Roth): One of our main priorities at that time, which still hold valid, is the simplification of the Kayser-Roth system landscape.

 Prior to 2015, our system landscape relied on several core mainframe-based applications.
 However, in 2015 we started what I like to call, a digital transformation journey.
 With the help of Velocity Technology Solutions, we moved these mainframe-based applications into an integrated ERP SAP-centric landscape.

 The decision was challenging for the company, even from a cultural standpoint, as we had to move multiple mainframe-based applications into a Class A ERP system like SAP.
 However, over the years and with the help of Velocity, these legacy systems have been replaced by SAP to simplify our system landscape.
 We were able to manufacture and ship to our customers without any major issues or obstacles even during the go-live phase.

 Another priority for us is to lower costs.
 With our SAP system landscape in place, we don't have to directly manage and maintain the data center anymore.
 Being a mid-sized company, our SAP system landscape is hosted by Velocity and is made up of the ERP system and SAPBI (the business intelligence system) together with the SAP EAI system PI/PO.
 Our development and test systems are hosted by SAP in AWS.
 By the end of the year, we hope to complete the process of transitioning our production landscape into AWS as well.
 This will greatly improve our operations and will benefit the company.